arkku/dotfiles/README.md

 Configuration and colour scheme (imaginatively named `arkku`) for Vim and Neovim.
-The colour scheme supports both light and dark backgrounds, and works in an EGA/VGA textmode terminal.
+The colour scheme supports both light and dark backgrounds, and works in an EGA/VGA text-mode terminal.
 Even if the background is mistakenly set as light, the colour scheme is still usable, allowing me to keep light background as the default.